 A visualization is an excellent tool for motivation, and Olympic athletes use it to practice for events.
 Combining the power of visualization with creativity and a boost of energy from the walk will help you to become more productive.

 Whenever you sense that this limiting belief is growing again, see it as what it is – a harmless belief.
-If you have doubts, talk a few walks, and you will begin to see your progress from a different perspective.
+If you have doubts, talk a few walks, and you will begin to see your progress from a different perspective on your imposter syndrome.
 It will also give you an insight that will keep you motivated to continue to make progress.
 You should try to avoid stress as much as possible.
-Get writing help if you must.
+Get PhD dissertation help if you must.
 Just ensure that you remain positive.